Media Monitoring for PR Agencies: What to Track, How to Measure, and Which Tools Work (2026)

 What is media monitoring in PR?

 Media monitoring is the continuous tracking of brand mentions, competitor activity, and industry coverage across news, social, broadcast, and AI-generated content.
-It provides the intelligence foundation for campaign measurement, crisis detection, and strategic planning.
+It provides intelligence foundations for campaign measurement, crisis detection, and strategic planning.

 What is the best media monitoring tool for PR agencies?

-Meltwater offers the broadest coverage for enterprise agencies.
+Meltwater offers broadest coverage for enterprise agencies.
 Brandwatch leads on social intelligence.
-Brand24 is the best budget option.
+Brand24 represents the best budget option.
 Shadow integrates monitoring with strategy and reporting workflows in a PR operating system.
 The right choice depends on agency size, client mix, and workflow requirements.

 How much does media monitoring cost?

-Enterprise platforms (Meltwater, Cision, Brandwatch) typically range from $6,000-$25,000+ per year depending on source coverage, user seats, and feature tier.
+Enterprise platforms (Meltwater, Cision, Brandwatch) typically range from $6,000-$25,000+ annually depending on source coverage, user seats, and feature tier.
 Mid-market tools (Brand24) start at $79-$399/month.
 PR operating systems (Shadow) bundle monitoring with other capabilities.

 What is AI search monitoring?

-AI search monitoring tracks how brands appear in responses generated by ChatGPT, Perplexity, Google AI Overviews, Gemini, and Claude.
-It measures brand mention rate, citation frequency, sentiment, and competitive share of voice within AI-generated answers.
+AI search monitoring tracks brand appearances in responses generated by ChatGPT, Perplexity, Google AI Overviews, Gemini, and Claude.
+It measures brand mention rates, citation frequency, sentiment, and competitive share of voice within AI-generated answers.

 Published by Shadow.
 Sources include Research and Markets, University of Toronto (Chen, Wang, et al., 2025), vendor-published specifications, and agency operational data.
 Last updated April 2026.